Online Drawing Development Year

 Overview

-This flexible, part-time course allows students to curate their own selection of courses each term, ensuring a balance between work, studio practice, and other commitments.
-Delivered entirely online, it is ideal for those based outside London, international students, or individuals with specific access needs.
+This flexible course allows students to curate their own selection of courses each term, ensuring a balance between work, studio practice, and other commitments.
+Delivered entirely online, it is also ideal for international students, or individuals with specific access needs.

 Please note: The Online Drawing Development Year is an unaccredited course.